-19 U.S. Department of Defense Inspector General (September 30, 2019) "Evaluation of the DOD's Handling of Incidents of Sexual Assault Against (or Involving) Cadets at the United States Air Force Academy" (Report No. DODIG-2019-125).
+18 U.S. Department of Defense Inspector General (September 30, 2019) "Evaluation of the DOD's Handling of Incidents of Sexual Assault Against (or Involving) Cadets at the United States Air Force Academy" (Report No. DODIG-2019-125).
 Retrieved from https://media.defense.gov/2019/Oct/02/2002189371/-1/-1/1/DODIG-2019-125.PDF

-Person who is or has been in a social relationship of a romantic or intimate nature with the accused and determined to be an intimate partner (as defined in [DoD Instruction 6400.06]).
+• Person who is or has been in a social relationship of a romantic or intimate nature with the accused and determined to be an intimate partner (as defined in [DoD Instruction 6400.06]).

 Sexual assault occurring within the context of the above definition of domestic abuse is referred to FAP for comprehensive safety planning for the victim, including victim advocacy and support.
+Alleged offenders for domestic violence are also subject to UCMJ or other adverse actions, as appropriate, even when the case is referred to FAP.
 Since publication of the Fiscal Year 2019 DoDIG report, the Department has issued a new policy to ensure that all sexual assault reports at the MSAs comply with Congressional reporting requirements.
 Since APY 18-19, this report includes a section documenting cadet/midshipman reports to FAP to better understand all sexual assault cases reported by cadets/midshipmen.
-In APY 23-24, one report of sexual assault at USNA and four reports of sexual assault at USAFA were initially made to FAP.
+In APY 22-23, one report of sexual assault at USNA was initially made to FAP.
+In APY 22-23, two reports of sexual assault at USAFA were initially made to FAP.
 There were no reports made initially to FAP at USMA.
-The four reports at USAFA and the one report from USNA that were initially made to FAP are not included in the above counts of the total number of reports made this APY.
+The two reports at USAFA and the one report from USNA that were initially made to FAP are not included in the above counts of the total number of reports made this APY.